Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.
+- Adebayo's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked squad in the NBA on defense.

-- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per game.
+- On the glass, the Nuggets have given up 40.8 rebounds per contest, which is best in the NBA.

-- Looking at assists, the Nuggets have given up 25.7 per contest, 15th in the NBA.
+- Looking at assists, the Nuggets are ranked 15th in the NBA, conceding 25.7 per contest.

 Bam Adebayo vs. the Nuggets